The Ritz-Carlton Maldives, Fari Islands

 Land

 In an effort to prevent forest degeneration and the negative impacts of importation, the resort landscape is filled with thousands of adopted trees and thoughtfully selected native plants.
 In the Mystique Garden, a nearly 100-foot- tall Banyan tree, dedicated to the resort’s late architect Kerry Hill, is just one of the many adoptees.
-Extending from the lush vegetation, acres of white sand stretch toward the blue lagoon, a sanctuary for crabs, birds and sea turtles.

 Pure Bliss in the Maldives: Family Cycling Adventu